Alloy Artifacts

 In 1967 Moore Drop Forging was acquired by the Eastern Stainless Steel Corporation, a maker of stainless and specialty steels, and by 1969 the company had been restructured as the Easco Corporation.

-Easco continued the Moore contract for production of wrenches and socket tools for Sears, and also offered a line of hand tools under the Easco brand.
+Easco continued the Moore contract for production of Craftsman wrenches and socket tools for Sears, and also offered a line of hand tools under the Easco brand.

 Later Operations